shaunak97/Distributed-Operating-System-Principles/README.md

 |-----------------|
 | Shaunak Sompura |
 | Bharat Shankar  |

+     Problem definition: Given N and k, find all k consecutive numbers starting at 1 and upto N such that the sum of squares is itself a perfect square.

+    Approach: The solution to this problem is achieved using the actor facility in F# and Akka.NET.
+Multiple child actors are spawned and assigned computational tasks using a single parent actor.
+This actor model decreases time taken to compute solution by carrying out tasks in parallel.

 #Steps to run
 1. Unzip the file and navigate inside the folder